numtide/devshell/README.md

 ### Runnable as a Nix application

-Devshells are runnable as Nix applications (via `nix run`).
+Devshells are runnable (via `nix run`).
 This makes it possible to run commands defined in your devshell without entering a `nix-shell` or `nix develop` session:

 ```sh
 nix run '.#<myapp>' -- <devshell-command> <and-args>